rows/community/giving/covid19.md

 - PAREDES
 - SETÚBAL

-And will purchase >97.000 unit of the following goods: sugar, rice, pasta (Spaghetti and other formats), flour, beans (dry and canned), chickpeas (dry and canned), salt, tuna, tomatoes (canned), sausages (pre-cooked), olive oil, cooking oil, milk.
+And will purchase >97.000 units of the following goods: sugar, rice, pasta (Spaghetti and other formats), flour, beans (dry and canned), chickpeas (dry and canned), salt, tuna, tomatoes (canned), sausages (pre-cooked), olive oil, cooking oil, milk.
+It's mostly 1kg/ 1L sized food-items.
+CASA has a detailed list of needs per zone in case you want to check it (contact me).

 # More